 If you run with music in the ears, there is also an increased risk that you ‘forget’ to listen to the body’s signals, and thereby load the body more than it benefits from.
 So be aware when you run with music.

-I hope you find this post useful and if you have any questions about the topic or want to leave your own personal review, please leave a comment below.
+I hope you find this post useful and if you have any questions about running with music or want to leave your own personal review, please leave a comment below.